 The Council has material financial interests in a number of group companies over which it has varying degrees of control or influence.
 There is a risk of exposure should any of the companies run into financial difficulties.
+The Recovery & Improvement Plan includes a theme dedicated to the Council's companies which will seek to reach a clear determination of the future and direction of each company and provide greater visibility of their financial performance and any risks to the wider Council group.

-In line with the Council, the group companies are facing significant financial challenges as a result of COVID-19.
-All were affected by lockdown restrictions either because of being forced to close or by people not accessing the City.
-This is anticipated to result in companies being unable to pay dividends, which will add further pressures to the Council's funding position.
+The group companies are facing significant financial challenges as a result of COVID-19.
+Many were affected by lockdown restrictions either because of being forced to close or by people not accessing the City.
+The extent to which the financial performance will recover as restrictions are eased is unclear however it is unlikely that it will return to pre-COVID-19 levels in the short term.
+This has been reflected in the MTFP for 2021/22 - 2023/24; the Council will keep the position under review through its ongoing monitoring reports.